Ksenija Knežević: Hurricane (2017–2022)

-In November 2020, it was confirmed that Hurricane would represent Serbia at the Eurovision Song Contest 2021 with the song "Loco Loco".
+In November 2020, it was confirmed that Hurricane would represent Serbia at the Eurovision Song Contest 2021 with the song "Loco loco".
 At the contest, Hurricane performed in the second semi-final and placed 8th with 124 points, therefore qualifying for the grand final.
 In the final, they placed 15th in a field of 26 entrants, scoring 102 points.
-After the contest, "Loco Loco" went on to become a huge hit in the Balkan region.
+After the contest, "Loco loco" went on to become a huge hit in the Balkan region.

 After the contest, the group released various singles and collaborations.
 On 4 May 2022, Hurricane announced that they would be disbanding, with its members going on to pursue their solo careers.

 Solo Career (2022–)

-On October 6, 2022, she released her fist solo single after Hurricane titled "Hir".
+On October 6, 2022, she released her fist solo single after Hurricane titled "Hir" in her own record label named Kseniart.

 Personal life

 Knežević was born in Belgrade, where she currently lives.
 She is the daughter of popular Montenegrin pop-folk singer Nenad Knežević Knez.
 She graduated at Singidunum University.
 She has year younger sister named Andrea.
 Knežević has been in a relationship with architect Nikola Todorović since 2015.